Miguel Herrera: Veracruz

-Prior to the Clausura 2008, Herrera was hired as manager of Veracruz after the resignation of Antonio Mohamed.
-A stand-out victory for Herrera was a 4–0 home victory over Club América on 29 March 2008.
-He was in charge of preventing Veracruz from being relegated to the Primera División A, though Veracruz were inevitably relegated.
+Prior to the Clausura 2008, Herrera was hired as manager of Tiburones Rojos de Veracruz after the resignation of Antonio Mohamed.
+A stand-out victory for Herrera was a 4–0 home victory over Club América on March 29, 2008.
+He was in charge of preventing Veracruz from being relegated to the Primera División 'A' de México, though Veracruz was inevitably relegated to the level.
 Herrera parted ways with the club in May 2008.

 Estudiantes Tecos

 Shortly after leaving Veracruz, Herrera was hired to manage a struggling Estudiantes Tecos midway into the Apertura 2008 tournament to replace José Luis Trejo.
-He was fired on 6 September 2010 after Tecos suffered a 0–3 defeat against Guadalajara during a league match of the Apertura tournament.
+He was fired on September 6, 2010 after Tecos suffered a 0–3 defeat against Guadalajara during a league match of the Apertura tournament.

-Return to Atlante
+Second spell with Atlante

-In November 2010 it was announced that Herrera was hired as the new Atlante manager, returning to his former club following his first managerial stint in 2002.
-Under his reign, Atlante finished fourth in the Clausura 2011, though they would be eliminated in the quarterfinals by Cruz Azul.
+In November 2010, it was announced that Herrera was hired as the new Atlante manager, returning to his former club following his first managerial stint in 2002.
+Under his reign, Atlante finished in fourth place in the Clausura 2011, though they would be eliminated in the quarterfinals by Cruz Azul.
 Atlante failed to qualify for the playoffs of the Apertura 2011, and Herrera did not renew his contract with the club.
 There were reports linking him with Club América as their new manager for the following season.

 América

-On 16 November 2011, Herrera was officially named manager of Club América.
+On November 16, 2011, Herrera was officially named the new manager of Club América.
 In his first press conference, Herrera revealed he had signed a six-month contract, saying, "[i]f in six months I don't give results, I'll leave."
-On 7 January 2012, América defeated Querétaro 2–0, which was Herrera's first official victory with América.
+On January 7, 2012, América defeated Querétaro 2–0, which was Herrera's first official victory with América.
 América finished the Clausura in third place and reached the semifinals, being eliminated by Monterrey by an aggregate score of 0–2.
-On 14 May, Miguel Herrera was ratified as manager.
+On May 14, Miguel Herrera was ratified as manager.
 He led the club to a fourth-place finish the following Apertura, once again being eliminated at the semifinals stage following a 2–3 aggregate loss to Toluca.

-On 26 May 2013, América won the eleventh league title in its history by defeating Cruz Azul 4–2 on penalties after a dramatic comeback from a 0–1 first leg loss to tie 2–2 on aggregate, and playing the second leg with ten men for over 105 minutes.
+On May 26, 2013, América won the eleventh league title in its history by defeating Cruz Azul 4–2 on penalties after a dramatic comeback from a 0–1 first leg loss to tie 2–2 on aggregate, and playing the second leg with ten men for over 105 minutes.
 It was Herrera's first title in his managerial career after losing his two previous finals while at Monterrey.

 The following Apertura, Herrera led América to another league final after topping the league table with 37 points, however they were defeated by León.
-Midway through the tournament, Herrera was named interim coach of the Mexico national team; his assistant Álvaro Galindo coached América until Herrera's return in November.
+Midway through the tournament, Herrera was named interim coach of Mexico's national team; his assistant Álvaro Galindo coached América until Herrera's return in November.
 It was later announced that Herrera would take over as head coach of the Mexican team on a permanent basis.